Absorption-based Circumgalactic Medium Line Emission Estimates: empirical emission models

 where $d\dot N_\gamma /d M_\star = 2\times10^{53} {\rm ~\gamma ~s^{-1}} (M_\odot {\rm yr}^{-1})^{-1}$ is the number of ionizing photons produced per stellar mass formed \citep[e.g.]{Topping_2015}, and where a stellar-like spectral index of $-2$ to compute the spectrum-weighted photoionization cross section $\sigma_{\rm eff, *}$.
 For typical star formation rates of Milky Way-like galaxies and $\gtrsim 100\, $kpc impact parameters, ${\cal E} \gg 1$ only if the escape fraction of ionizing photons, $f_{\rm esc}$, is appreciable for a particular galaxy. } To evaluate $\sigma_{\rm eff}$, we have assumed an ionizing background spectrum with spectral index in specific intensity of $-1$ as motivated by ionizing background models (see \S~\ref{foot:sigeff}).

 The \HI\ column density, $N_{\rm HI}$, is typically in the range $10^{15}-10^{18}$\,cm$^{-2}$ for $z\approx 0.2$ Milky Way CGMs on $100~$kpc scales \citep{tumlinson11, prochaska17}, although CGM \HI\ columns can become considerably larger with increasing redshift.
 Figure~\ref{fig:HI} shows emission-frame intensity estimates for $z\approx 0.2$ Milky Way-like galaxies, using equation~(\ref{eqn:photoHI}) with no proximate enhancement (${\cal E}=0$), and using the $N_{\rm HI}$ measurements of the COS-Halos sample reported in \citet{prochaska17}.
 The black points with errorbars in the top panel show the measured columns and the bottom the background-sourced source-frame intensity calculated using equation~(\ref{eqn:photoHI}).
 As a significant fraction of these points are above the detection thresholds of the KCWI and an IFU on an ELT -- thresholds that should be taken as rough guideposts --, this suggest that some \HI\ systems have detectable H$\alpha$ surface brightnesses.
+In support of these guideposts, the VLT/MUSE analysis of \citet{2017MNRAS.467.4802F} achieved sensitivity of $2000\pm 1000~\fphosr$~to H$\alpha$ in a $6\,$hr observation.
 This background-sourced signal will increase for systems at higher redshifts, with the observed photon number intensity $I_\nu$ scaling as $\approx (1+z)^2$.